passwork-me/manuals-en/Ubuntu16.04.md

-# How to install password manager on Debian 8, 9
+# How to install password manager on Ubuntu 16.04

 **1. Get root privileges and reload local package database.**

 ```
-su
-cd ~
+sudo -i
 apt-get update
 ```